VOL. IV - APPENDIX F

 James Foster was baptised on 30 December 1792 at Hailsham Parish Church, son of Thomas and Elizabeth Foster.

 On 25 November 1814 James Foster married Susannah Brook at Hailsham Parish Church.
+They were married by banns with the consent of parents, presumably because one or both of them were under age.
+James would have been around 21 and Susannah around18 years old.
 The witnesses were Francis Foster and William Page.
 Given the witnesses included one of his siblings I had assumed that this is the son of Thomas Foster and Elizabeth Dunk and the brother of Hannah Foster who married James Pocock.

 - Samuel Foster.
 Born 1817 in Hailsham